-Paris Est University (Graduate school: MSTIC)
+Paris Est University (MSTIC doctoral school)

-PhD Director: Prof. Christian Soize (MSME laboratory, Paris Est University)
+PhD director: Prof. Christian Soize (MSME laboratory, Paris Est University)

 Then, on real measures of actions (traffic and wind), methods for assessment of extreme values will be applied.
 The induced reactions by this extreme actions on the structures (bridges or wind turbines) will then be compared to the measured reactions.